Skip to main content

 SAPD investigating after a patrol car was involved in a crash on the morning of Monday, Jan.
 19, on Bandera Road near Loop 1604.
 (KSAT)

-Both officers were moving and talking after the crash, but were taken to the hospital by ambulance as a precaution.
-One suffered head injuries, while the other suffered neck and back injuries, authorities said.
+Both officers were moving and talking after the crash but were taken to the hospital by ambulance as a precaution.
+Authorities said one officer suffered head injuries, while the other suffered neck and back injuries.

-The driver of the other vehicle was not injured.
+The driver of the Hyundai was not injured.
 She is not expected to face charges, an officer at the scene said.

-The officers were not responding to a call.
+The officers were not responding to a call at the time of the crash.

 Read more: